dnclain/chronology/README.md

 # In-progress work on dynamic SVG

-Search on SVG / Snabbdom to create an interactive Chronology timeline.
+Search on SVG / Snabbdom / ELM Architecture to create an interactive Chronology timeline.